 Upcoming bookingsUpcoming bookings

-To view all your upcoming bookings, click My account followed by My bookings.
+To view all your upcoming bookings, click Bookings in your account page.

 There is a filter section, which you can click to expand and then filter the list to show just bookings with a particular aircraft or instructor.
 As a member you should not normally need to filter the list, unless you have a lot of bookings.